Landlord Registration Scheme

 - links to information about the private rented sector

-Landlords exempt from the registration fee
+Landlords who don't have to pay the registration fee

 To make sure you aren't charged the landlord registration fee, you must include the HMO and the HMO number when registering other properties you rent to tenants.